KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Radar**

-A *radar* chart is a two-dimensional chart showing more series of values over a varied number of variables having its own axis.
+A *Radar* chart is a two-dimensional chart showing more series of values over a varied number of variables having its own axis.
 All axes are joined in the center of the graph.

 To plot this graph at least one attribute and one measure are needed.